NextGen 2024: Unmet Needs & Clinical Trial Challenges Session Part 2

 Refractory (D2T) Still‘s disease

-(with or without active systemic features)
+•Persistent chronic arthritis (with or without active syst features)

-(with or without active systemic features)
+1. persistent chronic arthritis (with or without active systemic features)

 Classification criteria: OK with ILAR, Yamaguchi, provisional PRINTO